timurrrr/ft86/can_bus/gen2.md

 for OBD-II requests.
 If you want to log data with high refresh rates, you need to use an alternative connection.

-A common place to get data is the ASC (a.k.a. "fake engine noise") female connector.
+A common place to get access to the CAN bus is the ASC (a.k.a. "fake engine noise") female connector.
 It is located inside the dash slightly to the right of the glovebox, and is accessible by pulling off the panel on the right side of the dash.

 ![Location of the connector](../images/gen2_asc_connector_access.jpg)